Applied research project

 05

-Professional reading
+Professional review

-Results are interpreted by professional teams at the school and at the project.
+Results are interpreted by professional teams.

 06